mrjp10100/number-game/README.md

 ## Project Description

 **Number Game** is a web-based game that tests your memory and attention.
 Players are shown a sequence of numbers that they need to remember and input correctly.
-As you advance through levels, the sequences become longer and the rewards increase.
+As you advance through levels, the sequences become longer, and the rewards increase.
 The game features animated coin rewards to celebrate your progress.

 ## Features